Gluten Free Mini Irish Cream Chocolate Mousse Pies

 - Divide the fudge between the crusts, gently spread evenly, and return to the refrigerator while preparing the mousse.

-- Place a mixing bowl and beaters in the freezer until very cold, at least 15 minutes.
+Place a mixing bowl and beaters in the freezer until very cold, at least 15 minutes.

 Add boiling water and stir until gelatin is completely dissolved.
-Let stand to cool.
+Let stand until cool.

 - In the chilled bowl, stir together the sugar and cocoa powder.

-- Add the heavy cream and beat at medium speed until stiff peaks form.
+Add the heavy cream and beat at medium speed until stiff peaks form, about 3 minutes.

 - Increase to high speed, then slowly add the Irish Cream, vanilla, and gelatin mixture, beating until soft peaks form.

 - Divide the mousse between the crusts and spread evenly.
 Return to the refrigerator while preparing the whipped cream or until ready to serve.